cs3110/textbook/src/chapters/interp/substitution.md

 **Variables.** Note how the let expression rule eliminates a variable from showing up in the body expression: the variable's name is replaced by the value that variable should have.
-So, we should *never* reach the point of attempting to step a variable name&mdash;assuming that the program was well typed.
+So, we should *never* reach the point of attempting to step a variable name&mdash;assuming that the program was well-typed.

 Consider OCaml: if we try to evaluate an expression with an unbound variable, what happens?
 Let's check utop: